Is Turmeric Safe During Pregnancy?

 Low Levels of Turmeric During Pregnancy Are Considered Safe

 The short answer is, it depends on how much turmeric is being consumed.
-In general, physicians typically advise expecting mothers against taking any supplements unless they are absolutely essential.
-This is because pregnant women are usually excluded from clinical studies and there is little data to guide them.
+In general, physicians typically advise expecting mothers against taking any supplements unless they are absolutely essential and recommended by a trained, certified physician.

 One concern that has been raised is that consumption of turmeric may stimulate the uterus during pregnancy, possibly increasing the risk of premature births and miscarriages.
-However, laboratory experiments show that curcuminoids – bioactive compounds found in turmeric that include curcumin – actually have a relaxing effect on uterine muscle.
+However, laboratory experiments have shown that curcuminoids – which are a class of compounds found in turmeric that include curcumin – actually have a relaxing effect on uterine muscle.

 While this is not conclusive evidence that it’s completely safe to consume turmeric during pregnancy, millions of women in India and other parts of south Asia do take small amounts of turmeric as part of their daily diet when they are pregnant, without any reported adverse effects.